- Is email marketing overrated?

 - Subject line, email body, and sign-off

-- Visual content in email campaign
+- Visual content in email campaigns

 - Desktop and mobile optimization